-The cost of housing in Philadelphia is relatively affordable and there are various housing options available, which is part of the reason many people from nearby cities seek accommodation in Philadelphia.
-Expats who intend to stay for the long-term tend to buy property, although most people start off by renting.
+The cost of accommodation in Philadelphia is relatively affordable, and there are various housing options available, which is part of the reason people from nearby cities often opt to rent or buy a house here.
+New arrivals to the city intending to stay for the long term tend to buy a home, although most people start off by renting.

 Types of accommodation in Philadelphia

 The city has been a major settlement for many centuries.
-As a result, there is an interesting mix of architecture in Philadelphia.
-The first rowhouses in the US were built here and, while the original buildings are not around anymore, similar townhouses can be found all over.
+As a result, there's an interesting mix of architecture in Philadelphia.
+The first rowhouses in the US were built here, and while the original buildings aren't around any more, similar townhouses can be found all over.

-In the more affluent suburbs to the northwest, there are historic stone houses dating back to the early 20th century, 18th-century mansions, and farmhouses that have been around since the 1700s.
+In the more affluent suburbs to the northwest, there are historic stone houses dating back to the early 20th century, as well as mansions and farmhouses that have been around since the 1700s.
 This area is known as the Main Line and has some of the best real estate in Philadelphia for raising a family.

-Expats wanting a more urban experience can choose from luxury condos in the heart of the city and trendy loft apartments in some of its safer outskirts.
+Those wanting a more urban experience can choose from luxury condos in the heart of the city and trendy loft apartments in some of its safer outlying neighbourhoods.

 Finding accommodation in Philadelphia

-The internet is a good place to start finding accommodation in Philadelphia as there are various real estate agents, classifieds websites and local publications with property sections on their sites.
-Expats looking to rent in Philadelphia could also look up apartment management companies or building owners and contact them directly.
+The internet is an excellent place to start looking for accommodation in Philadelphia, as there are various real estate agents, classifieds websites and local publications with property sections on their sites.
+New arrivals looking to rent in Philadelphia could also look up apartment management companies or building owners and contact them directly.

 In Philadelphia, agents' fees are often paid by the seller or, in the case of rentals, they are paid a commission by the landlord.
-It is best to check with the agent upfront.
+It's best to check with the agent upfront, though.

 The rental market in Philadelphia is presently skewed towards landlords.
 Aside from the seasonal influx of students that starts around July, the rest of the year sees many people moving from neighbouring cities where property is more expensive.
 Many don't have the means to buy, which increases the demand for rentals and negatively impacts prices.
-It is still easier and more affordable to rent in Philadelphia, however, than it is in cities such as New York and Boston.
+That said, it's still more straightforward, accessible and affordable to rent in Philadelphia than in cities such as New York and Boston.

 Leases in Philadelphia typically last for a year, but month-to-month contracts are also common.
-Deposits are typically the equivalent of a month's rent.
-When signing the lease, be sure to read the entire contract thoroughly and ensure that any verbal assurances by landlords are put into writing.
+When signing the lease, be sure to read the entire agreement thoroughly and ensure that any verbal assurances by landlords are put into writing.

 Utilities in Philadelphia